MicrosoftDocs/defender-docs/defender-xdr/threat-analytics.md

 - **Latest threats**—lists the most recently published or updated threat reports, along with the number of active and resolved alerts.
 - **High-impact threats**—lists the threats that have the highest impact to your organization.
 This section lists threats with the highest number of active and resolved alerts first.
-- **Highest exposure**—lists threats to which your org has the highest exposure.
+- **Highest exposure threats**—lists threats to which your organization has the highest exposure.
 Your exposure level to a threat is calculated using two pieces of information: how severe the vulnerabilities associated with the threat are, and how many devices in your organization could be exploited by those vulnerabilities.

 :::image type="content" source="/defender/media/threat-analytics/ta_dashboard_mtp.png" alt-text="Screenshot of the threat analytics dashboard," lightbox="/defender/media/threat-analytics/ta_dashboard_mtp.png":::

 Select a threat from the dashboard to view the report for that threat.
-You can also select the Search field to key in a keyword that's related to the threat analytics report that you'd like to read.
+You can also select the **Search** field to key in a keyword that's related to the threat analytics report that you'd like to read.

 #### View reports by category